karayabin/universe-snapshot/universe/Ling/Chloroform_HeliumLightRenderer/doc/api/Ling/Chloroform_HeliumLightRenderer/HeliumLightRenderer.md

 - HeliumRenderer::printRadioField &ndash; Prints the given radio field.
 - HeliumRenderer::printFileField &ndash; Prints the given file field.
 - HeliumRenderer::printPasswordField &ndash; Prints the given password field.
+- HeliumRenderer::printDecorativeField &ndash; Prints the given decorative field.
 - HeliumRenderer::printJsHandler &ndash; and some fields behaviours.
+- HeliumRenderer::printCustomScripts &ndash; Prints some custom scripts if necessary.
 - HeliumRenderer::printInputField &ndash; Prints an input field.
 - HeliumRenderer::printErrorsAndHint &ndash; Prints the errors and the hint if any.
 - HeliumRenderer::printFieldLabel &ndash; Prints a standard label for a field.
 - HeliumRenderer::getCssIdById &ndash; Returns the css id for a given field id.
+- HeliumRenderer::printJsCode &ndash; Prints the js code of the form, if any.